qmk/qmk_firmware/docs/modding_your_keyboard.md

 AG_SWAP_SONG // plays when you press AG_SWAP (quantum.c)
 MUSIC_ON_SONG // plays when music mode is activated (process_music.c)
 MUSIC_OFF_SONG // plays when music mode is deactivated (process_music.c)
+CHROMATIC_SONG // plays when the chromatic music mode is selected (process_music.c) GUITAR_SONG // plays when the guitar music mode is selected (process_music.c) VIOLIN_SONG // plays when the violin music mode is selected (process_music.c) MAJOR_SONG // plays when the major music mode is selected (process_music.c)
 ```

 You can override the default songs by doing something like this in your `config.h`: